palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 As [Dave Guarino](http://daguar.github.io/2014/03/17/etl-for-america/) and [Bob Lannon](http://sunlightfoundation.com/blog/2014/03/21/data-plumbers/) have forcefully argued, the open-data community needs match the effort put into developing the latest, greatest user interface with a better effort to automate away the unglamorous but important work that prepares any data source for meaningful analysis and visualization, what they call "plumbing."

 While there are numerous ways to approach the challenge, we're here to propose one in particular.
 We call it "pluggable data."

+#### What we mean

 If you have any experience as a developer, you've probably bumped into packaged sofware.
 Thousands of free and open-source libraries are available for easy installation over the web from centralized servers, typically unique to each programming language.
 Command-line tools like ``pip`` (Python) or ``gem`` (Ruby), ``CPAN`` (Perl) or ``npm`` (NodeJS)